 We live in the time domain...
 All occurrences happen in the time domain...
-Events happened in the past... happen in the present... and other events will happen in the future...!
+Events happened in the past... and happens in the present... and other events will happen in the future...!
 We witness physical phenomena in the real world and express their properties in real numbers.
-However, at times, we use imaginary tools and fictitious descriptions to facilitate the analysis, especially in difficult physical situations.
+However, at times, we use imaginary tools and fictitious descriptions to deal with situations that real numbers and physical expressions are not feasible.
 Much of this is true in our electrical engineering studies.
-Examples of imaginary tools are the use of complex variables to describe voltage phasors, impedances, and complex power.
-Examples of fictitious (nonphysical) descriptions include non-causal operations, integrations from zero to infinity, and "steady state" harmonic analysis.
+Examples of imaginary tolls is the use of complex variables to describe voltage phasors, impedances, and complex power.
+While examples of fictitious (nonphysical) descriptions include non-causal operations, integrations from zero to infinity, and "steady state" harmonic analysis.
 With this introduction, you may think that this book intends to discredit the foundation of all our electrical engineering education and more.
 The answer is "nope".
-What is intended here is to remind the reader of some "basic" foundations that get overlooked with time and raise relevant warning flags.
-It is important that we stay mindful of the foundations used in developing the tools that we constantly use and apply.
-In addition, it is most important to be aware of the physics of all procedures we carry out and tools we use.
-Our subject in this chapter is Transient and Harmonic Analyses...
-Transient analysis deals with the system (or circuit) response to a time varying excitation during the transition between two steady states.
-One example is the famous battery-switch-RC circuit when we throw the switch on or off to charge or discharge the capacitor.
+What is intended here is to remind the reader of some "basic" foundations that gets overlooked with time and raise relevant warning flags.
+It is important that we stay mindful of the foundation used in developing the tools that we constantly use and apply.
+In addition, it is most important to be aware of the physics of all procedures we carry and tools we use.
+Therefore, our subject in this chapter is Transient and Harmonic Analyses...
+Transient analysis is that of a system (or circuit) response to a time varying excitation during the transition between two steady states.
+One example is the famous battery-switch-RC circuit when we through the switch on or off to charge or discharge the capacitor.
 Another example would be studying the transient as we turn on (or off) an AC (110/220 V 50/60 Hz) appliance.
-The other type of analysis we refer to here is what we call harmonic analysis and there is a good reason for choosing this wording over other familiar wordings...!
+The other type of analysis we refer to here is what we call harmonic analysis and there is a good reason for chosing this wording over other familiar wordings...!
 You see... the complementary state to transient is "steady".
 However, steady may mean steady constant or steady variable, i.e. periodic.
 Considering steady constant as a special case of periodic with a period that is too long (mathematically, we say infinite), then we can identify the alternate state to transient as the "periodic" one, the simplest form of which is the harmonic time variation.
-Also, noting that for linear systems, the Fourier analysis can enable us to express other forms of periodic variations as a superposition of harmonics of different periodicities (different frequencies).
+Also, noting that for linear systems, the Fourier analysis can enable us to express other forms of periodic variations into a superposition of harmonics of different periodicities (different frequencies).
 Hence, we can claim that by covering transient and harmonic analyses, we are in fact covering tools that can encompass all forms of linear system analyses that we can think of.
 Time Domain and Frequency Domain: